 Dr. Heidi Iratcabal, a certified functional medicine practitioner and founding partner of the Carpathia Collaborative, identifies the proline-rich peptides in colostrum.
 These are cell signalers that essentially instruct the immune system to turn on and determine which cytokines to produce.
 “They activate our thymus to make T cells, which then activates TH1 or TH2 immune responses,” Dr. Iratcabal says of proline-rich peptides, “Our body is constantly taking the information (food, exercise, stress, fun, allergies, etc.) and signaling a TH1 or TH2 response.”

 Dr. Iratcabal compares this response to a seesaw.
-An immune response that is too dominant on either side will result in allergies or autoimmune disorders.
+An immune response that is too dominant on either side will result in imbalance.
 “Colostrum helps bring that back into balance.
-It doesn’t matter whether you are having an allergy or struggling with an autoimmune disease.
 Colostrum acts as a reboot to the immune system, which is why it is called an immune modulator.”

 Supporting Gut Health